MaryBennah/PHASE-5-GROUP-6-PROJECT/README.md

 3. Technological change
 4. Climatic variability

-## 3.0 Data Cleaning
+## 3.0 Data Cleaning and Preparation
 The following steps were applied to ensure data quality and analytical robustness:

-1. Selection of Relevant Variables
+1. Selection of relevant variables
-2. Handling Missing and Inconsistent Values
+2. Handling missing and inconsistent values
-3. Standardization
+3. Standardization and renaming of variables
-4. Renaming of Variables
-5. Filtering based on data availability and reliability
+4. Filtering based on data availability and reliability
+5. Enforcement of consistent units:
+   -Production → tonnes
+   -Area harvested → hectares
+   Yield → hg/ha
 6. Construction of time-ordered panel structures
 7. Outlier assessment and diagnostics
-8. Retained crop-related elements only
-9. Enforced consistent units:
-    - Production → tonnes
-    - Area harvested → hectares
-    - Yield → hg/ha
-10. Converted data types and removed invalid or missing records
+8. Conversion of data types
-11. Normalized categorical text fields
+9. Normalization of categorical text fields

- ## 3.1 Feature Engineering
+ ## 3.1 Panel construction and Feature Engineering

 ### 3.2 Panel Construction
 The dataset was reshaped from long to wide format, producing one row per: